axtcsq/Tranquil/README.md

 # Tranquil (Assignment 3)
 Tranquil is a website application that raises awareness of mental health and people's well-being.
-The aim is to encourage people to take care of themselves especially in their busiest days based on a point system.
+The aim is to encourage people to take care of themselves especially on their busiest days based on a point system.
+Our website's user audience is catered to busy people such as students and workers.
+The chosen name for this website is called Tranquil.

-* Aim: encourages people to take care of themselves even in their busiest days by point system.
-* Audience: busy people, students, workers
-* Group name: Tranquil
 ## Table of Contents
 * [Tranquil (Assignment 3)](https://github.com/axtcsq/Tranquil#tranquil-assignment-3)
 * [GitHub](https://github.com/axtcsq/Tranquil#github)